simbroadcasts/react-node-insim/README.md

 ## Introduction

+> [!WARNING]
-> 🚧 This project is still under development.
+> This project is still under development.
 Any API may change as needed.

 React Node InSim is a [React renderer](https://legacy.reactjs.org/docs/codebase-overview.html#renderers) for [Live for Speed](https://www.lfs.net/) [InSim](https://en.lfsmanual.net/wiki/InSim.txt) buttons.
 It also provides [layout components](#horizontal-stack) for easier button positioning, [hooks](#hooks) for handling incoming InSim packets and tracking server connections & players.